We help organizations protect themselves from catastrophic liability following a terrorist event

 Our SAFETY Act experts team with, educate, and provide advice to entities of all types including large corporations, small businesses, sports teams, venue owners, ports, airports, non-profits, schools, governmental entities, individuals, and many others.
 We help them evaluate and understand the potentially devastating terrorism related liability exposures all organizations face today.
 We assist them in insulating themselves from the potentially catastrophic financial nightmares associated with terrorism related liability risks.

 Adequate terrorism liability insurance remains unavailable or, more likely, economically unfeasible to purchase.
-The SAFETY Act is by far the best solution, and the only sure way to totally insulate oneself against any terrorism related liability claims, demands, or lawsuits.
+The SAFETY Act is by far the best solution, and the only sure way to fully insulate oneself against any terrorism related liability claims, demands, or lawsuits.

 You do not have to be a government contractor, make or sell anything, or even be in, or associated with, the security or safety industry to be financially exposed.
 As a user of safety and security products, technologies or services, you can benefit greatly from the SAFETY Act.